-- conducting an assessment, including a risk assessment, of each FDC residence or proposed FDC venue before the commencement of education and care - conducting an assessment, including a risk assessment, of each FDC residence and approved FDC venue at least once a year - what will trigger the need to conduct an assessment of a FDC residence or approved FDC venue more often than once during a year - maintaining a record of assessments undertaken of each FDC residence and approved FDC venue - who will be conducting the assessments (noting that ultimate responsibility for the assessments lies with the approved provider (regulation 116)) - actions that will need to be taken if the outcome of a reassessment determines that the FDC residence or approved FDC venue is not meeting the service requirements, and what impact this will have on the registration of the FDC educator.
+- conducting an assessment, including a risk assessment, of each FDC residence or proposed FDC venue, and assessing the residence/venue as suitable, before the commencement of education and care.
+In relation to a residence or venue in a multi-storey building shared with other occupants, consideration must also be given to whether, for each storey on which the residence or venue will be located, there is direct egress to an assembly area to allow the safe evacuation of all children attending the residence or venue, including non-ambulatory children.
+If direct egress is unavailable, what factors will be considered in determining whether the residence or venue is suitable? - conducting an assessment, including a risk assessment, of each FDC residence and approved FDC venue at least once a year - what will trigger the need to conduct an assessment of a FDC residence or approved FDC venue more often than once during a year i.e conducting a monthly inspection of any water hazards, water features or swimming pools at each family day care residence and approved family day care venue - how risks and any potential hazards identified in a risk assessment for purposes of sleep and rest policies and procedures impacts the assessment or reassessment of a FDC residence or approved FDC venue including any steps to be taken to mitigate risks - maintaining a record of assessments undertaken of each FDC residence and approved FDC venue

+- who will be conducting the assessments (noting that ultimate responsibility for the assessments lies with the approved provider (regulation 116)), and ensuring that the person conducting the assessments is properly trained, diligent and thorough - actions that will need to be taken if the outcome of a reassessment determines that the FDC residence or approved FDC venue is not meeting the service requirements, and what impact this will have on the registration of the FDC educator.